Wednesday, 27 August 2014

 A nucleotide.

 Can life appear spontaneously if certain physical conditions are met?
-The molecular units that proteins are built of, known as amino acids, have occupied the attention of people who would demonstrate that they can take form spontaneously.
-It's been said that molecules with some similarities to those amino acids appeared when asteroid impact was simulated in a lab, and the lab assistant exclaimed on TV that "the building blocks of life" had been formed.
+The molecular units that proteins are built of, known as amino acids, have occupied the attention of people who would demonstrate that they can take form spontaneously under 'the right conditions'.
+It's been said that molecules with some similarities to amino acids appeared when asteroid impact was simulated in a lab, and the lab assistant exclaimed on TV that "the building blocks of life" had been formed.

 Even if amino acids can be found on a planet after an asteroid impact, they alone are not an indicator of life.
 Without the presence of nucleotides there is no coding.
-Nucleotide sequence codes for the production of all other molecules of a cell (or of a virus, unless it has an RNA genome.)
+Nucleotide sequence provides coding for the production of all other molecules of a cell.
 Two copies of the coding in a DNA nucleotide sequence are created when the double-helix molecule undergoes replication, making reproduction of the organism possible.

 Life's evolution was affected by geologic events and by asteroid impact.